Stingrays at Caribbean Cove presented by SSM Health

 - Zoo members at the Family/Grandparent Level and above may use their premium members tickets for admission.

-Though the cownose rays and southern stingrays are not currently endangered in the wild, other species of stingrays are.
 Stingrays and other ocean animals are often accidentally caught during commercial fishing for other fish.
-It's important that consumers purchase seafood from suppliers that farm or fish in ways that will ensure the long-term health of the world's oceans, rivers and lakes.
+It is important that consumers purchase seafood from suppliers that farm or fish in ways that will ensure the long-term health of the world's oceans, rivers and lakes.
 Our stingrays and sharks eat fish that are from sustainable sources, and so should you!

-- Reduce the amount of chemicals used on lawn and garden.
+- Reducing the amount of chemicals used in your lawn and garden.

-- In your community, promote ride share or bike programs, change zoning laws or start a community garden.
+- Promoting ride share or bike programs, changing zoning laws or starting a community garden.